Enter your email address below and subscribe to our newsletter

 Instructions

-Peel the carrots and chop them into small cubes.
-Dice the onions into small cubes.
-Cut the celery into small pieces.
+Peel the carrots and cut them into small cubes.
+Dice the onions into small pieces.
+Chop the celery into small sections.
 Finely mince the garlic cloves.
-Preheat the pot to medium-low heat.
-Add the onions, minced garlic, and carrots.
-Cook and stir occasionally until the vegetables are golden, approximately three minutes.
+Preheat a pot over medium-low heat.
+Add the onions, minced garlic, and carrots to the pot.
+Cook and stir occasionally until the vegetables are golden, which should take about three minutes.

 Spaghetti Bolognese

-Add the ground nutmeg, salt, dried oregano, dried basil, and celery powder (Substitute with fresh celery).
-Add the oyster sauce.
-(Substitute with 1/4 cup of red wine or one tablespoon of white vinegar).
-Add the beef mince with the beef stock cube and tomato passata.
-Cook the tomato base sauce for ten minutes.
+Add ground nutmeg, salt, dried oregano, dried basil, and celery powder (or substitute with fresh celery).
+Then, add the oyster sauce (or substitute with 1/4 cup red wine or 1 tablespoon white vinegar).
+Next, incorporate the beef mince, beef stock cube, and tomato passata.
+Cook the tomato-based sauce for ten minutes.

 Spaghetti Bolognese instructions 2 (1)